 Where is Europe ?

 "Europe Squares" is an art research and intervention project ongoing since 2002 that explores the relations between the symbolic values and the concrete urban situations of squares named "Europe Square", in and outside Europe.
-The Mayor's Series is the narrative, initiated along the Habitat3 conference in 2016, of a fictional mayor that travels from square to square, looking for models for the one he wants to build in his hometown.
+The Mayor's Series is the narrative of a fictional mayor that travels from square to square, looking for models for the one he wants to build in his hometown.
 Meanwhile, the hometown has to govern itself without its mayor.
+The project stands for a pluralistic understanding of Europe.
+It sees the cities as the sites that can cope with the many contradictory ideas and models of Europe

 If the built environment is a record of our modes of organisation and the compromises we make in order to live together, then what are we to make of the plethora of Europe Squares, Europa Places, Places de l’Europe, and Europaplatzes?
 Public spaces that connect numerous disparate towns and cities through a ‘supersite’ called Europe, today they may appear as avatars of an idea in crisis, as ‘eurocentric values’ and the concept of Europe as a unified political space are attacked and eroded from all sides.

-Alongside extensive photographic documentation, Atlas Europe Square contains texts by the artist alongside texts by Reza Negarestani, Teresa Pullano, Laurent Thévenot, and Stephen Zepke, discussing Mettler’s work and addressing the question of how to square ‘Europe’ with the contemporary complex that connects the city to the nation state and the global economy.
+Alongside extensive photographic documentation, Atlas Europe Square contains writings and reflections by the artist alongside texts by Reza Negarestani, Teresa Pullano, Laurent Thévenot, and Stephen Zepke, discussing Mettler’s work and addressing the question of how to square ‘Europe’ with the contemporary complex that connects the city to the nation state and the global economy.

 "Vienna Transit", groupshow curated by Wolgang Kos, Georg Kargl Fine Arts, Vienna